-When Re:wild and Colossal Biosciences began talking about a possible partnership in 2022, one thing became abundantly clear: by fusing Colossal’s de-extinction toolkit and Re:wild’s expertise, we could revolutionize the conservation of Critically Endangered species on the brink of extinction, and bolster the health of the planet in a new and unprecedented way.
+When Re:wild and the Colossal Foundation, the nonprofit arm of Colossal Biosciences, began talking about a possible partnership in 2022, one thing became abundantly clear: by fusing Colossal’s de-extinction toolkit and Re:wild’s expertise, we could revolutionize the conservation of Critically Endangered species on the brink of extinction, and bolster the health of the planet in a new and unprecedented way.

 Colossal is developing de-extinction technology to bring back the iconic Thylacine, Dodo and Woolly Mammoth from extinction as re-built de-extinct species.
 Together we will focus on Critically Endangered species by deploying this technology to revolutionize how we prevent these species from going Extinct and restore their populations.